-Today, the pogo stick become in most popular toy in the world through the invention of extreme pogo sticks and the emerging sport of Xpogo.
-It will be a more popular and exciting sports and Fitness equipment all over the world.
+Today, the pogo stick has become the most popular toy globally through the invention of extreme pogo sticks and the emerging sport of Xpogo.
+It will be more popular and exciting sports and Fitness equipment all over the world.

 Without its bounce, a pogo stick would be useless.
-You can find best pogo sticks that have a compressed-air actuator for a stronger and higher bounce, it also known as a high intensity spring.
+You can find the best pogo sticks with a compressed-air actuator for a stronger and higher bounce; it is also known as a high-intensity spring.
 Considering the safety of children, basic pogo stick models are built with a regulated coil.

-These two components make it more responsive to pounding while making sure the user doesn’t teeter or fall.
+These two components make it more responsive to pounding while ensuring the user doesn’t teeter or fall.

-When making children’s pogo sticks, in certain models, wider bases and looser springs make is lightweight and easy for kids to bounce around.
+When making children’s pogo sticks, wider bases and looser springs make it lightweight and easy for kids to bounce around in certain models.

 The age and experience of the user is perhaps the most important factor when choosing a pogos stick.
 Younger kids should not be using pogo sticks that are meant for adults.
-Most likely, they would want a stick similar to the Foam Master, to learn correct balance on.
+They would most likely want a stick similar to the Foam Master to learn the correct balance.
 Conversely, an experienced pogoist would much rather have a pogo stick that can get them decent air.
-The Super Pogo 2 is great for these more experienced users, who would like a good pogo stick without sacrificing size, a problem with the larger sticks.
+The Super Pogo 2 is great for these more experienced users who would like a good pogo stick without sacrificing size, a problem with the larger sticks.